shailendra/github-with-vscode/README.md

 <br><br><br><br>
-# Viewing the Commit History
+# Viewing the Commit History - git log
 After several commits, or cloned a repository with an existing commit history, you’ll probably want to look back to see what has happened.
 To view Commit History open Command Palette using `(Ctrl+Shift+P)` and type **Git: View History (git log)**.
 You'll see Commit History and search the history, View a previous copy of the file, View the history of one or all branches (git log)<br>
 ![alt](images/gitLogv3.gif)<br>